 At the same time, Wilcox has been an innovator in the semiprivate market.
 Back in 2016, he launched JetSuiteX using refurbished Embraer E135s from American Eagle acquired via the manufacturer.
 Reconfigured with just 30 seats, JetSuiteX offers scheduled by the seat flights in the Western U.S.

-JetSuiteX offers fares in the range of business level coach tariffs on the big airlines, but by using private aviation facilities instead of commercial airline terminals you cut total travel time in half.
+JetSuiteX (now JSX) offers fares in the range of business-level coach tariffs on the big airlines, but by using private aviation facilities instead of commercial airline terminals you cut total travel time in half.

 I wrote when it was launched in a decade or two with measured expansion, it could sneak up on the industry, much as Southwest Airlines did, particularly as the large airlines work hard to destroy the loyalty part of their loyalty programs.
 JetSuiteX already is up to six and seven flights a day in some key markets.